Vlhova slaloms to Zagreb victory, Shiffrin fourth - RFI

 Vlhova timed 1min 59.08sec over the two runs to finish 0.05sec ahead of Austrian Katharina Liensberger, with Switzerland's Michelle Gisin in third place (+0.22sec).

-Three-time overall World Cup champion Mikaela Shiffrin came in fourth spot, a further 0.05sec adrift.
+Three-time overall World Cup champion Mikaela Shiffrin, a winner of 67 World Cup races, came in fourth spot, a further 0.05sec adrift.

+Vlhova had herself finished a disappointing fourth in the Semering slalom on Tuesday, but she rebounded to claim the "Snow Queen" title traditionally given to winners in Zagreb.

+The first run, in warm, wet conditions, proved a challenge for the entire field.

 © 2021 AFP